warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 2.3.1 (20 AUG 2017) =

+* Fixed some issues with the registration system.
+* Fixed the CSS that controls the layout of the plugin logo on the options page.
+* Adjusted some CSS for the options on the options page.

 = 2.3.0 (18 AUG 2017) =

 * Migrated the registration system from WooCommerce to EDD (THIS IS HUGE!)